hjmegens/hjmegens.github.io/_posts/2021-11-02-Making-KIM-papertape.md

 tags: [PAL-1, KIM-1, papertape, 6502]
 ---

 This post details what I've learned from converting binary code to KIM-1 papertape format.
-It was a fun exercise in turning specifications into Python code.
+It was a fun exercise in turning format specifications into Python.

 ## Making KIM-1 papertape